gecio/gecio.github.io/docs/_gks/machinedeployments/multipleavailabilityzones/index.en.md

 is missing it's storage which is anchored to the old AZ and cannot be moved or migrated automatically.

-There are two solutions to such a scenario.
-The first would be to invest in cross-AZ storage (which is pricey and not available at all locations).

-The second would be to pin the pod to a specific AZ.
+A solution to this scenario would be to pin the pod to a specific AZ.
 This can be done with a kubernetes feature called affinity, which can be specified on either a deployment, statefulset or daemonset.
 With affinity you can specify that a pod should only run in a specific AZ.
 This would make sure that if a pod gets evicted from a machine it will only ever be scheduled on a machine in that specific AZ.
 Here is an example for a